vpsfreecz/haveapi/README.md

 	}

 ### Response
-If the action does not return object or object list, `\HaveAPI\Response` class is returned instead.
+If the action does not return object or object list, `\HaveAPI\Client\Response` class is returned instead.

 	$vps = $api->vps->find(101);
 	$response = $vps->custom_action();